Hazara Australians: Language

 Most Hazara Australians are fluent in English, but with their first language being the Hazaragi dialect of Persian.

 Media

 Arman Monthly is a magazine distributed nationwide which is published by the Hazara community.
-The 2003 Australian documentary film Molly & Mobarak is based on a Hazara asylum seeker who enters Australia, falls in love with a local girl and faces possible deportation as his temporary visa nears expiration.
+The 2003 Australian documentary film Molly & Mobarak is based on a Hazara asylum seeker who enters Australia, falls in love with a local girl and faces possible deportation as his temporary visa nears expiration. dehmazang.org is online based news cultural platforms that cover Hazaragi events in Australia and documents anything related to Hazaras in its capacity.